 This award-winning and eco-friendly homestay is on a coffee and spice estate with a perennial brook flowing through it.
 Its abundant natural surroundings attract many birds and butterflies.
 There are five guest rooms: Two are in the main bungalow, two are interconnected and separately located, and one is totally independent.
 The main bungalow is beautifully furnished with antiques, floor tiles made by artisans in a remote village in Tamil Nadu, and windows and doors crafted out of recycled wood from demolished homes.
 Facilities include board games, hammocks, library, and TVs.
 Gourmet vegetarian and non-vegetarian food are served.

 - Location: About 10 kilometers southeast of Madikeri.

 - Cost: 5,000-6,000 rupees per night for two people, including breakfast.

-Kedakal Estate has one feature that sets it apart from most homestays -- an outdoor swimming pool and Jacuzzi!
-The three guest rooms are contained in the host's renovated four bedroom colonial bungalow (the hosts occupy the remaining room).
+Kedakal Estate has one feature that sets it apart from most homestays—an outdoor swimming pool and Jacuzzi!
+The three guest rooms are contained in the host's renovated four-bedroom colonial bungalow (the hosts occupy the remaining room).
 It was built in the early 1900s on the estate's coffee plantation.
-The hosts also own a pristine evergreen forest with river a short distance away, which can be visited on a day trip.
+The hosts also own a pristine evergreen forest with a river a short distance away, which can be visited on a day trip.
 Quad bike riding is an additional activity that's available for those who love adventure.

 - Location: Off the Mysore-Madikeri Highway, about 10 kilometers east of Madikeri.